 – Harvard Business Review

-Given the gap between consumer demand and the proportion of brands offering enhanced product visualization experiences, there is clear headroom for further adoption – and for furniture businesses to benefit.
+Given the gap between consumer demand and the proportion of brands offering enhanced product visualization experiences, there is clear headroom for furniture businesses to gain a competitive advantage.

-The adoption of product visualization tools isn't just a step towards technological advancement for forward-thinking brands.
+The adoption of 3D and AR product visualization tools isn't just a step towards technological advancement for forward-thinking brands.
 It's a strategic move that reaps significant returns.
 Here's an overview of the benefits reported by companies who have integrated the technology in their operations.

 - Boosting conversion rates: The journey from browsing to buying is often fraught with hesitation and second thoughts, particularly with high value, considered purchases such as furniture.
-Product visualization effectively addresses these issues by providing customers with a realistic preview, boosting the chance of converting interest into sales.
+3D product visualization effectively addresses these issues by providing customers with a realistic preview, boosting the chance of converting interest into sales.

 - Securing a competitive advantage: In an ever more competitive furniture sector, differentiation is key.
-Product visualization offers an innovative and effective way for brands to stand out from the crowd.
+Immersive product visualization offers an innovative and effective way for brands to stand out from the crowd.
 By adopting technologies such as 3D and AR, businesses position themselves as forward-thinking and customer-centric, appealing to tech-savvy consumers.
-Moreover, the effectiveness of product visualization in enhancing the shopping experience attracts new customers and plays a crucial role in retaining them.
+Moreover, the effectiveness of 3D and AR product visualization in enhancing the shopping experience attracts new customers and plays a crucial role in retaining them.
 According to data from Google, more than 98% of shoppers who have used AR find it helpful.

-A high-profile example of furniture product visualization success comes from DFS, the UK’s leading sofa retailer.
-By rolling out a platform that offered visualizations of more than 10,000 products, DFS saw an impressive 112% increase in conversion rates among shoppers who used the tool.
+A high-profile example of 3D furniture product visualization success comes from DFS, the UK’s leading sofa retailer.
+By rolling out a platform that offered immersive visualizations of more than 10,000 products, DFS saw an impressive 112% increasein conversion rates among shoppers who used the tool.

 “The results so far have been outstanding, and we are successfully growing online sales.”